Troy University: Janice Hawkins Cultural Arts Park

 The Janice Hawkins Cultural Arts Park is a 23 acre park on the Troy University campus that features an amphitheater, walking trails, a lagoon and the International Arts Center, which houses two art galleries and an interpretive center known as Warriors Unearthed.
 In addition, there are 200 replica terracotta warriors designed by the artist Huo Bao Zhu that are displayed throughout the park in exhibits representing the historic excavations in China.
 It is built in the honor of Mrs. Janice Hawkins.

 Center for Materials and Manufacturing Sciences

-The university was recently awarded a $3.2 million grant from NIST to establish the Center for Materials and Manufacturing Sciences, a facility for research in recycling of plastic materials.
+The university was awarded a $3.2 million grant from NIST in 2018 to establish the Center for Materials and Manufacturing Sciences, a facility for research in recycling of plastic materials.
 The establishment of the center will facilitate and enhance Troy University's partnership with the local plastic recycling industry in order to increase competitiveness in the marketplace.
 This will assist in improving and increasing job creation in Pike County.
 The assistance of Senator Shelby (R-Ala) was instrumental in obtaining the funding for this venture.